-PAGE COLLECTION ACT The Wage Collection Act provides assistance to any employee in the collection of levels and include all or work performed.
-Work performed shall include all or any work or senice performed by any person employed for any period of time where the wages or salary or emmunerations for such work or services are to be paid at stated intervals or at the termination of such employment, or for physical work actually performed by an independent contractor, provided that the amount in controversy does not exceed the sum of two thousand dollars (\$2,000.00).
-Employees who need help in collecting wages due them should contact the Arkansas Labor Department and Lecensing.
+WAGE COLLECTION ACT The Wage Collection Act provides assistance to any employee in the collection of wages due tim or her for work porformed.
+Work performed by any person omployed for any period of time where the wages or salary or remunerations for such work or services are to be paid at stated intervals or at the termisation of such employment, or for physical work actually performed by an independent contractor, provided sum of heb housand dollars (\$2,000,00).
+Employmes the contraction is collecting work due the should who need help in collecting wages due them should contact the Arkansas Labor Department and nsing.

-IMIS POSTER CONTAINS ONLY A SUMMARY Copies of the complete laws and administrative rules are available from the Department of Labor and Licensing.
+THIS POSTER CONTAINS ONLY A SUMMARY Copies of the complete laws and administrative rules are available from the Department of Labor and Licensing.